damian-dp/T1A2-Portfolio/README.md

 ## **Sitemap**

-This sitemap image was developed prior to commencing any coding, and remained consistent as I developed the website in terms of the structure and flow of the pages:
+The sitemap image was crafted prior to diving into any coding tasks.
+Throughout the development process, its structure and page flow remained unchanged, serving as a solid guide.

 ![Image of the sitemap for all pages](/docs/img/sitemap.png)
 </br>